Skip to content

 Montgomery v.
 Louisiana (2016).
 Henry Montgomery was convicted of murder in 1963, at the age of 17.
 In 2016, the Supreme Court held that Miller's rule applied retroactively to prisoners already serving mandatory life-without-parole sentences.
 This decision opened the possibility of resentencing for several hundred prisoners nationally who had been sentenced as juveniles under mandatory schemes before Miller was decided.
 The forensic-psychology implications were substantial: resentencing hearings require retrospective developmental and risk assessments for individuals who had been incarcerated for decades.

 The legal trilogy drew directly on a strand of developmental neuroscience that had been accumulating since the early 2000s.
-Understanding that literature is essential to the forensic psychologist who will be called to provide expert testimony in juvenile sentencing, resentencing, or transfer hearings.
+That literature is directly relevant to any forensic psychologist providing expert testimony in juvenile sentencing, resentencing, or transfer hearings.

 Steinberg's dual-systems model (2008).
 Laurence Steinberg, drawing on a programme of research conducted across multiple cohorts, proposed that adolescent risk-taking results from an imbalance between two brain systems: the socioemotional system (centred on the ventral striatum, amygdala, and limbic structures) that is hyperactivated during puberty, and the cognitive-control system (centred on the dorsolateral prefrontal cortex and its connections to the anterior cingulate) that matures more slowly, continuing to develop into the mid-twenties.
 During adolescence, the socioemotional system is running at adult-level sensitivity to reward and social threat while the control system is not yet capable of consistently modulating those responses.
 This produces the impulsivity, risk-taking, and susceptibility to peer influence that developmental psychologists have documented behaviourally for decades.